Early Christianity: Roman Britain

 Christianity reached Roman Britain by the third century of the Christian era, the first recorded martyrs in Britain being St. Alban of Verulamium and Julius and Aaron of Caerleon, during the reign of Diocletian (284–305).
 Gildas dated the faith's arrival to the latter part of the reign of Tiberius, although stories connecting it with Joseph of Arimathea, Lucius, or Fagan are now generally considered pious forgeries.
 Restitutus, Bishop of London, is recorded as attending the 314 Council of Arles, along with the Bishop of Lincoln and Bishop of York.

 Christianisation intensified and evolved into Celtic Christianity after the Romans left Britain c.
 410.

 Outside the Roman Empire

 Christianity also spread beyond the Roman Empire during the early Christian period.

 Armenia

-It is accepted that Armenia became the first country to adopt Christianity as its state religion.
+It is accepted that the Kingdom of Armenia became the first polity to adopt Christianity as its state religion.
 Although it has long been claimed that Armenia was the first Christian kingdom, according to some scholars this has relied on a source by Agathangelos titled "The History of the Armenians", which has recently been redated, casting some doubt.

-Christianity became the official religion of Armenia in 301, when it was still illegal in the Roman Empire.
-According to church tradition, the Armenian Apostolic Church was founded by Gregory the Illuminator of the late third – early fourth centuries while they trace their origins to the missions of Bartholomew the Apostle and Thaddeus (Jude the Apostle) in the 1st century.
+Christianity became the official religion of the Kingdom of Armenia in 301, when it was still illegal in the Roman Empire.
+According to church tradition, the Armenian Apostolic Church was founded by Gregory the Illuminator of the late third – early fourth centuries after the conversion of Tiridates III.
+The church traces its origins to the missions of Bartholomew the Apostle and Thaddeus (Jude the Apostle) in the 1st century.

+Tiridates III was the first Christian king in Armenia from 298 to 330.